iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/7sem/e4/environmental_management_system.md

-## Syllabus

-**ENVIRONMENTAL MANAGEMENT SYSTEMS**

-**Course Objective:**

-After the completion of this course, students will be able to develop awareness and understanding on environmental management and its importance in global, regional and national perspectives.
-They will also be able to develop, implement and maintain an environmental management system, both informal and certifiable such as ISO 14001.

-**Course Outline:**

 1. **Introduction to environmental management (5 hours)**
    - Definition of Environment and Environmental Management
    - Historical Perspective of Environmental Management